 In addition to receiving varying degrees of financial support for their collegiate or post-graduate education,

 Sumners Scholars enjoy special access to other programs sponsored by the Foundation.
-These currently include private access to speakers at the Hatton W. Sumners Distinguished Lecture Series; participation in a variety of public policy, leadership, and civic participation programs; and access to several educational and internship opportunities.
+These currently include private access to speakers as part of a lecture series; participation in a variety of public policy, leadership, and civic participation programs; and access to several educational and internship opportunities.

 Among the distinguished figures with whom Sumners Scholars have had private meetings are President Gerald Ford, then-Governor George W. Bush, Queen Noor of Jordan, Supreme Court Justice Clarence Thomas, Israeli Prime Minister Benjamin Netanyahu, Senator Daniel Patrick Moynihan, Czech President Vaclav Klaus, John Stossel of ABC's 20/20, and Bill O'Reilly of Fox News.